daisy/pipeline-assembly/src/main/resources/README.txt

 ### Modules

 - Add basic tests for all scripts
-- Re-enable all XSpec and and XProcSpec tests
 - daisy202-to-epub3
   - [FIX] smil references inside links should also be removed
   - [FIX] Whenever a `epub:textref` attribute is added to a SMIL, an